neondatabase/website/content/docs/extensions/pgvector.md

 ## Indexing vectors

 By default, `pgvector` performs exact nearest neighbor search, providing perfect recall.
 Adding an index on the vector column can improve query performance with a minor cost in recall.
+Unlike typical indexes, you will see different results for queries after adding an approximate index.

 Supported index types include: